ko4ro/pseudo-sr/Readme.md

 ```

 The `--port` option is only required for multi-gpu training.
 You can use a number between 49152 and 65535 for the port number.
+# Acronym

+LR : Low Representation image
+HR : High Representation image

 # Reproducibility